notzree/notzree/README.md

 ### Hi, I'm Richard
 ***
 I'm studying Systems Design Engineering at the University of Waterloo.
-I'm interested in startups and golang.
+I'm interested in startups, golang, and distributed systems.

 My most recent completed internship was at Jitto.
 I was one of 3 software engineers building 3PL & more for North American grocery suppliers
 - Did AWS (RDS, Lambda, Cloudformation)